-The one special thing in the narrator's life is her copy of Scientific Publications Holden Workshop Manual Series No. 51, which contains the titular 'exploded view' diagrams of the car.
+The one precious item in the narrator's life is her copy of Scientific Publications Holden Workshop Manual Series No. 51, which contains the titular 'exploded view' diagrams of the car.
 Engines, machines and tools are all rich metaphors in this novel, and provide a rare place of safety for the protagonist.

-With its seething restraint, Exploded View is an indictment of the injustices of daily life.
+With its simmering restraint, Exploded View is an indictment of the rigidity of our culture and the injustices that girls and women suffer.
 It is a work of unflinching, poetic power that speaks to contemporary social concerns.